DISTRICT 102 – COSSITT PARENT TEACHER COUNCIL BYLAWS (revised January 2020)

 - The Treasurer shall:

-- receive all monies of the PTC and shall keep an accurate record of receipts and expenditures.
+- receive all monies of the PTC and shall keep an accurate record of receipts and expenditures, ensure reimbursement guidelines are followed and pay out funds for all approved PTC expenses.

 - also make a full report of the previous year’s activities at the September meeting.